Answers, details and little ideas about

 *Who should come?

 Unlike some gatherings, this is ideal for a parent (or two) to attend alone.
 Children are welcome, and there will be games and things to play with, and lists of things outside the hotel to do, but the presentations will be by and for unschoolers—parents and young adults who were unschooled throughout.
-The Daniel Family will speak, with Adam who is seven and who spoke on his own in 2011.
+2014: The Daniel Family will speak, with Adam who is nine, and who spoke on his own in 2011.

 *What is the name of the gathering again?
-The Always Learning Live Unschooling Symposium.

 The hotel calls it "Sandra Dodd's Conference," so when you make a hotel reservation, that's what they want to hear.

-*What is it?What''s the difference between a symposium and a conference?
+What's the difference between a symposium and a conference?

 I intend to create a quieter, gentler extension of the Always Learning list.
 Or maybe a funnier one with snacks.